Wheatfields Infants' and Nursery School

 Nearly all our pupils need to be prepared for careers which do not yet exist.
 Building Learning Power prepares youngsters better for this uncertain future by developing the skills needed to become lifelong learners.
 By developing the 4 R’s, Reciprocity, Reflectiveness, Resourcefulness and Resilience, Wheatfields children are learning to work collaboratively or independently, to persevere and have the confidence to approach new learning with enthusiasm and imagination.

-Ore Owl is Respectful
+Ore Owl

 Resourcefulness